CobayaSampler/cobaya/docs/sampler_mcmc.rst

 The proposal pdf is *blocked* by speeds, i.e. it allows for efficient sampling of a mixture of *fast* and *slow* parameters, such that we can avoid recomputing the slowest parts of the likelihood when sampling along the fast directions only.
-This is often very useful when the likelihoods have large numbers of nuisance parameters, but recomputin the likelihood for different sets of nuisance parameters is fast.
+This is often very useful when the likelihoods have large numbers of nuisance parameters, but recomputing the likelihood for different sets of nuisance parameters is fast.

 Two different sampling schemes are available to take additional advantage from a speed
 hierarchy: